 Healthy babies placed to sleep on their backs are less likely to choke on vomit than tummy-sleeping babies.
 Back-sleeping ensures that babies’ airways are kept clear and their protective reflexes (gag, swallow and arousal) can work at their best.

 Over time, sleeping on their back may slightly flatten the back of your baby’s skull.
-This is called ‘positional plagiocephaly.
+This is called ‘positional plagiocephaly'.
 It usually improves by itself without any medical intervention before the child’s first birthday.
-You can help but practicing supervised Tummy Time when baby is awake and is not tired or hungry.
+You can help by practicing supervised Tummy Time when baby is awake and is not tired or hungry.

-Your baby should sleep in their own safe sleeping environment in your room next to your bed for the first six to twelve months of their life.
-Research has shown that sleeping a baby in the same room, but not in the same bed, with parents or carergivers in the first six to twelve months of life can reduce the risk of SUDI by 50%.
-This is thought to be because the parents or carergivers can see the baby and easily check to see that the baby is safe.
+Your baby should sleep in their own safe sleeping environment in your room next to your bed for the first 6 to 12 months of their life.
+Research has shown that sleeping a baby in the same room, but not in the same bed, with parents or caregivers in the first 6 to 12 months of life can reduce the risk of SUDI by 50 per cent.
+This is thought to be because the parents or caregivers can see the baby and easily check to see that the baby is safe.

 This protective effect does not work if the baby is in a room with other children, probably because the children do not know if the baby is safe or not.